foss-scribe/portfolio/content/resume.md

 ### Technical Writer and Product Trainer, Equifax Australia, 2014-2020

-At Equifax, I managed and developed product documentation, release notes and training material for the DecisionPoint 3 credit decisioning platform.
+Developed product documentation, release notes and training material for the DecisionPoint 3 credit decisioning platform.

-I worked closely with business analysts, Java developers, delivery specialists and consultants, and project and product managers.
-I also worked directly with clients to tailor training for their business and technical needs.
-I delivered on-site and remote training for DecisionPoint 3 Studio, Business Service Manager and Case Manager.

-As part of my role, I implemented an open-source documentation and publishing platform that was fully automated and under version control using Linux, GIT, Ruby and AsciiDoc.
+* Worked with customers to tailor training material according to business requirements.
+* Delivered on-site and remote product training to customer technical and subject matter experts.
+* Worked with product owners, developers, business analysts, and subject matter experts.
+* Supported Delivery team, client solution consultants, and customer personnel.

+#### Achievements

+* Developed an automated, single-source publishing system using GIT, AsciiDoctor and PrinceXML to produce, update and rebrand technical manuals and training material at scale, rapidly.
+* Automated JIRA (team's source of truth) using Python to build and deploy release notes.
+* Single-handedly managed a suite of 1000s of technical documents from a single Git repository, eliminating the need for a team of writers.
+* Developed a customer training programme delivered to clients across Australia including ANZ, Ubank, MeBank, Toyota, Nissan, Bank West, and MyState Bank
+* Rebranded the entire documentation suite (twice) in under an hour using CSS.

 #### Skills demonstrated in this role